ng-Classic/ng-classic/aio/content/guide/change-detection-skipping-subtrees.md

 ## Using `OnPush`

-OnPush change detection instructs Angular Classicto run change detection for a component subtree **only** when:
+OnPush change detection instructs Angular Classic to run change detection for a component subtree **only** when:
 * The root component of the subtree receives new inputs as the result of a template binding.
-Angular Classiccompares the current and past value of the input with `==`
+Angular Classic compares the current and past value of the input with `==`
-* Angular Classichandles an event _(for example using event binding, output binding, or `@HostListener` )_ in the subtree's root component or any of its children whether they are using OnPush change detection or not.
+* Angular Classic handles an event _(for example using event binding, output binding, or `@HostListener` )_ in the subtree's root component or any of its children whether they are using OnPush change detection or not.

 You can set the change detection strategy of a component to `OnPush` in the `@Component` decorator: